Single payment method

 • Send the response to your server and create an order.

-• Return the reponse from your server to the client-side to redirect the customer.
+• Return the response from your server to the client side to redirect the customer.

 Redirect the customer